 On June 29, 2026, JAB's pet insurance platform relaunched globally as Doubtless — six million insured pets across ten markets, and one owner standing behind ASPCA Pet Health Insurance, Hartville, Figo, AKC, Pets Best, Pumpkin, Embrace, and Spot, plus the underwriter IAIC.
 The pieces were bought one by one: Pumpkin in May 2023, Pets Best in early 2024, Spot in June 2024.

 To be equally clear about what consolidation does not mean: shared ownership doesn't make the products identical.
-Spot and Pumpkin sit on the same underwriter and still differ on caps, cure windows, and price.
-What consolidation does concentrate is everything upstream of the product — reinsurance, pricing strategy, claims infrastructure — which is why we rate brands but always show you the underwriter.
+Spot and Pumpkin share an owner and disclose overlapping possible insurer panels, but the declarations can name different legal insurers and the products differ on caps, cure provisions, and price.
+That is why we show owner, brand, and possible legal insurer separately.

 Financial strength, with dates